thatandromeda/lc_site/explore.md

 <div class="interact-intro">
   <div class="interact-content">
     <p>Below is a visualization of the text-based collections - including newspapers, manuscripts, letters and other original sources - dating from 1865 to 1877 in the Library of Congress.</p>
+    <p>Every dot you see is a document, positioned based on their similarity (according to the neural net).
+Two dots close to each other share similar content and ones further away share less.
+The inital colors by date show older dates as cooler colors and later dates as warm colors.
+And the highlight drop-down recolors the dots so the warmer color dots are more related to the selected subject than the cooler ones.</p>
   </div>

   <div class="wrap-help-tips">